Skip to main content

 Promoting peace and stability

-Since 2014, ZOA implements land certification projects in Makamba province.
-Our objective is to secure land ownership and reduce the number of conflicts arising around land.
-The projects are funded by the Dutch Embassy and USAID and pay special attention to women’s land rights, as they are the backbone of households and farms.
-Since land conflicts are a severe threat to insecurity in Burundi, ZOA trains local village structures Commissions de Reconnaissance Collinaire (CRCs) in land conflict mediation.
-These CRCS are specifically mandated by Burundian law to resolve disputes between landowners.
-ZOA has also established five district cadastre offices, through which around 92.000 land parcels were registered between 2014 and 2019.
+Our land tenure registration projects pay special attention to women’s land rights, as they are the backbone of households and farms.
+Since land conflicts are a severe threat to insecurity in Burundi, our local partner MiPAREC trains local village structures Commissions de Reconnaissance Collinaire (CRCs) in land conflict mediation.
+These CRCs are specifically mandated by Burundian land law to resolve disputes between landowners.
 On village level peace committees have been created and trained to make conflict mediation accessible for the most vulnerable.
 These peace committees represent different social groups and do not ask anything in return for their services.
 Their approach is to always look for reconciliation between different parties in conflict, so that no grievances remain.

 How does ZOA work on land rights?

-Facts and figures about ZOA's work in Burundi in 2021
+Facts and figures about ZOA's work in Burundi in 2022

-With a team of 50 staff members we supported 48,350 people.
+With a team of 50 staff members we supported 26,691 people.

 0

-people improved their food security
+households improved their food security and livelihood

 0